 In this recipe the sweet and tangy flavors of mustard, stevia and rosemary mingle with tender sweet potato, fresh green beans and moist chicken breast.
 Enjoy!

-- ¼ teaspoon liquid stevia (or 1 teaspoon honey)
+¼ teaspoon liquid stevia (or 1 tsp of honey)